-This Corporate Governance Statement sets out the Credit Corporation Group’s key governance policies and practices operating during the 2019 financial year.
+This Corporate Governance Statement sets out the Credit Corporation Group’s key governance policies and practices.

-Credit Corporation is incorporated in Papua New Guinea (PNG) and is listed on PNG’s national stock exchange, PNGX Markets (PNGX).
-The entities that form the Credit Corporation Group are managed via a matrixed Structure throughout the South Pacific.
-The Group’s head office is in PNG where most functional leads are housed to effect governance oversight to its locally-incorporated subsidiaries in the other countries in which the Group operates throughout the Pacific.
+Credit Corporation (PNG) (CCP) Limited is incorporated in Papua New Guinea (PNG) and is listed on PNG’s national stock exchange, PNGX Markets (PNGX).
+The Group’s head office is in PNG where most functional leads are housed to effect governance oversight to its locally incorporated subsidiaries in the other countries in which the Group operates throughout the Pacific.

-Each of Credit Corporation and its subsidiaries has a Board and Management structure appropriate for its operations, complexity, growth and size.
+Credit Corporation and its subsidiaries each has a Board and Management structure appropriate for its operations, complexity, growth, and size.
 Whilst our subsidiaries are locally incorporated in the jurisdiction in which they operate, they must comply with the Group’s Corporate Governance Framework.

 Legal and Regulatory Framework

 Credit Corporation and each of its subsidiaries must comply with relevant laws in each of the countries in which they operate.

 CCP operates in a highly regulated environment.
 While CCP is not a regulated entity itself, our finance subsidiaries are regulated and supervised as finance and authorised deposit-taking institutions by various Pacific regulatory and supervisory bodies (including Central Banks) in the jurisdictions in which we operate.

 Accordingly, CCP must comply with strict regulatory requirements in respect of governance, capital, liquidity, risk management, conduct, financial crime and systems and controls, among other things.

 As CCP is listed on PNGX, it must comply with the PNGX Listing Rules.